navis-org/neuropython2024/docs/preparing.md

 Most of the workshop will be using [Jupyter](https://jupyter.org/) for interactive data analysis.
 Please see their website for install instructions.

 ## Prerequisites
 Windows, MacOS, and Linux should all work.
+You can also run Python in a Jupyter notebook in the cloud, using Google Colab.

 The tutorials are compatible with Python version >= 3.9.
 You should have a current version of pip (>= 23) and setuptools (>= 68)